Glossary

 The Labour Inspectorate is part of the Ministry of Business, Innovation and Employment's Employment Services department.

-In the Labour Inspectorate are a team of 5 inspectors who only work in the Recognised Seasonal Employer (RSE) Scheme.
-Their task, set by Immigration New Zealand (INZ), is to make sure employers comply with RSE policy, specifically, pastoral care, accommodation and employment standards.
+The Labour Inspectorate includes a team of 5 inspectors who only work in the Recognised Seasonal Employer (RSE) scheme.
+Their task, set by Immigration New Zealand, is to make sure employers comply with RSE policy, specifically, pastoral care, accommodation and employment standards.

 Labour market test